DavidRC-Projects/Joint-Effort/TESTING.md

 1. Replaced inner main element with section element as only 1 main tag should be used per page.
 2. Removed a stray div tag.

-After the above changes the validation passed.
-Please see homepage validation errors below:
+After theses changes the validation passed.
+Please see homepage validation results below:

 ![wc3checkindex](assets/images/htmlvalidationhomepage.png)